-Her system was still working 10 years ago when a septic inventory of Olmsted and Wabasha counties determined Cedar Beach and its under-sized lots were out of compliance.
+Her system was still working 10 years ago when a septic inventory of Olmsted and Wabasha counties determined Cedar Beach's under-sized lots were out of compliance.
 Some needed upgrading.
 Some had straight-pipe systems that fed directly into ditches or the Zumbro River.
-Like her neighbors, Flood had never considered a community system until she met Sheila Craig.
+Flood and her neighbors hadn't considered a community system until they met Sheila Craig.

-Craig is the southern region community sewage treatment facilitator for the Southeast Minnesota Wastewater Initiative (SMWI).
+Craig is the southern region community sewage treatment facilitator for the Southeast Minnesota Wastewater Initiative.
 The 14-county SMWI seeks remedies for small communities with failing septic systems.
-Introducing potential solutions is part of Craig's job.